wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 If the call succeeds, the application must inspect the `activationStatusFetchRequired` field of the result object.
 If set to `true`, activation status fetch must be performed to complete the protocol upgrade.
-Only after successfull activation status fetch is the protocol upgrade considered completed.
+Only after successful activation status fetch is the protocol upgrade considered completed.
 If the `activationStatusFetchRequired` field of the result object is set to `false`, the protocol upgrade is considered completed without any further action and the result object also contains new `activationFingerprint`.
 If an